austintboyd/austintboyd.github.io/_pages/about.md

 <figure style="width: 35%" class="align-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/biopic.jpg" alt="">
 </figure>
 Austin has published two articles, one on Item Response Theory and another on Social Network Analysis, and has presented at a number of national and international conferences.
-For copies of the articles and previous presentations, see his [portfolio](/portfolio/).
+For copies of the articles and previous presentations, see the [portfolio](/portfolio/) tab.

 Currently, Austin lives in the Tampa Bay area with his wife, Katy, and their two beagle mixes.
 His wife is a graduate student in the University of South Florida’s Doctor of Physical Therapy program and a Second Lieutenant in the Army Inactive Reserves.